Here’s Why Merit’s First-Ever Fragrance Is About To Disrupt The Perfume World

 Beauty writer Sameeha Shaikh testing Merit's Retrospective perfume

 On first inhale, it is unique, totally unfamiliar and doesn't appear to belong to a specific fragrance family at all.
-A watery, spicy and old-smelling (stay with me) quality soon gives way, which admittedly I struggled with at first, but once settled into the skin the scent emerges both soft and clean, subtly floral and sweet, and slightly warm and skin-like.
+A watery, spicy and old-smelling (stay with me) quality soon gives way, which admittedly I struggled with at first, but once settled into the skin, the scent emerges both soft and clean, subtly floral and sweet, and slightly warm and skin-like.
 It really does take you on a journey, developing as the day goes on without hitting you in the face on first spritz like many other modern offerings do, and therein lies the beauty of it.
-As the name suggests, while it reflects on the centuries-old craft of fragrance making, so much so it even incorporates synthetic scent boosting aldehydes (which are a staple in the iconic Chanel No.5), the scent manages to be modern with an underlying vintage, old-fashioned and powdery character that'll you'll keep coming back to.
+As the name suggests, while it reflects on the centuries-old craft of fragrance making, so much so it even incorporates synthetic scent boosting aldehydes (which are a staple in the iconic Chanel No.5), the scent manages to be modern with an underlying vintage, old-fashioned and powdery character to which you'll keep coming back.

 Shop: Merit's New Retrospect Fragrance

-Safe to say I've never experienced a scent like this before.
+I've never experienced a scent like this before.
 I was quick to turn my nose up on first spritz thanks to its unfamiliar watery, spicy and vintage quality but once settled into the skin, a timeless scent reminiscent of the old classics quickly emerges.
 If you're looking for a refreshing take on fragrance, look no further.

 Sameeha Shaikh is Grazia UK's Beauty Writer, working across all categories to bring you insights on the latest trends, industry news and the products you need to know about, viral or not (most probably viral).